 Depending on where you are renting, your landlord has to give you anywhere from 24-48 hours of notice before they enter your home.
 The exception to this rule is an emergency situation like a fire or flood.

 You have a right to get your deposit back

 Your landlord has the legal obligation to treat every tenant the same on deposit requirements.
 You are also afforded the right to have your deposit returned at the end of your lease agreement.
 If your landlord returns just a portion (or none) of your deposit, you should then request an itemized report of the justified costs.

 The right to fully understand an eviction

 Finally, you have the right to understand and have warning of an eviction.
 If your landlord decides that you need to go, you have the right to know why.
-You also have the right to at least 30 days notice of vacation of the property.
+You also have the right to at least a 30-day eviction notice of vacation of the property.